November 11th, 2019

 What a night.
 Come on out and socialize with all kinds of wonderful people in a fun, positive environment.
 Put in your own speaker application to speak at the next show… or grab some friends and get your fix of heart, humour and happiness.

-Come down to The Carleton on July the 29th, 2019.
+Come down to the RA Park Officers' Mess on November the 11th, 2019.
 You'll wish every day was a momondays.

 Tim retired from the Royal Canadian Air Force in 2012 as an HR Officer with a speciality in Dispute Resolution and team-building.
 He has also experienced a broad spectrum of work environments, having served in operational squadrons across Canada and in United Nations missions overseas.
 In recognition of his achievements, in 2008 he was inducted into the Order of Military Merit by then Governor General, the Right Honourable Michaëlle Jean